Concordium/concordium-rosetta/README.md

 ### Identifiers

-The Rosetta API uses a common set of identifiers across all endpoints.
+Rosetta uses a common set of identifiers across all endpoints.
 This implementation imposes the following restrictions on these identifiers:

 - `network_identifier`: The only accepted value is `{"blockchain": "concordium", "network": "<network>"}`